stgl/scarplet/README.md

 # scarplet-python
-Python framework for template matching to detect fault scarps in ALSM data
+Python framework for template matching to detect fault scarps in ALSM data.
+Very much a work in progress, not for general consumption yet.

+### Features
+Coming soon...

-## Changelog
+### Changelog

 Date            | Description
 --------------- | -----------